ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 TokenRequest.encrypted_token_request to discover a InnerTokenRequest value.
 If this fails, the Issuer rejects the request with a 400 error.
-Otherwise, the Issuer validates and processes the token request with Issuer Origin Secret corresponding to the designated Origin as described in {{issuer-anon-issuer-origin-id}}.
+Otherwise, the Issuer validates and processes the token request with Issuer Origin Secret corresponding to the designated Origin as described in {{issuer-issuers-origin-alias}}.
 If this fails, the Issuer rejects the request with a 400 error.
 Otherwise, the output is index_key.